robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

    ================  ===============  ==============  ======================  =================  ========  ========
        Test Case     Action           Argument        Argument                Argument           Argument  Argument
    ================  ===============  ==============  ======================  =================  ========  ========
-   Continue Example  {text}=          Set Variable    ${EMPTY}
+   Continue Example  ${text}=         Set Variable    ${EMPTY}
    \                 :FOR             ${var}          IN                      one                 two       three
    \                                  Run Keyword If  '${var}' == 'two'       Continue For Loop
    \                                  ${text}=        Set Variable            ${text}${var}
    \                 Should Be Equal  ${text}          onethree
    ================  ===============  ==============  ======================  =================  ========  ========

-.. note:: Continue for loop functionality is new in Robot Framework 2.8
+.. note:: Continue for loop functionality is new in Robot Framework 2.8.

 Removing unnecessary keywords from outputs